darioflute/sospex/README.md

 a succinct explanation of what the button is supposed to do.

-To open a FITS file containing a spectral cube from FIFI-LS, you have to press the double arrow icon.
+To open a FITS file containing a spectral cube from FIFI-LS, you have to press the folder icon.
 This will pop-up a open window to navigate the directory tree and select a file.

 To quit the program, click on the icon shaped as an exiting person.